reactphp/http/README.md

 message for the HTTP client implementation.
 Likewise, you can also use this class with other HTTP client implementations and for tests.

-> Internally, this implementation builds on top of an existing outgoing request message and only adds support for streaming.
-This base class is considered an implementation detail that may change in the future.
+> Internally, this implementation builds on top of a base class which is considered an implementation detail that may change in the future.

 #### ServerRequest